All Episodes

 Nominations of new justices are likely in the coming months and years.

-So uh people are starting to get sensitive here.
+So people are starting to get sensitive here.

-Of course, the liberals will say, we don't care what public things because court is insulated from uh newspapers.
+Of course, the liberals are saying, we don't care what public thinks because court is insulated from newspapers.

 So they have an explanation and an answer for everything.

-Uh From the uh news service Prince Latina, a California university study suggests that oceans will solve global warming in the long term.
+From the news service Prince Latina, a California university study suggests that oceans will solve global warming in the long term.

-This is actually from Science Magazine, the latest issue.
+is actually from Science magazine, the latest issue.

 Experts say that carbon dioxide that comes from fossil fuels will be absorbed by oceans, and that will eradicate the problem of global warming.